jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/20 - The Damaged World.md

 # A World With No Majic

 Evolution lets life react to a changing environment.
 The faster life reacts the better.
 Human evolution is interrupted by Darth Blockbuster.
-He doesn't want extras can't freely deciding which tools they want to use.
+He doesn't want extras freely deciding their own tools.
 This sucks for extras and protagonists.
 But it's fucking horrible for society.

 Because since the creation of digital technology in the 1970 we've barely adapted.
 Instead, Darth Blockbuster keeps writing more rules to protect his pre-digital tools of books, broadcasting, and lecture halls.

 Now our society is hurting.
-It's not surprise since the 1970's our politics and climate have gone to shit.
+It's no surprise since the 1970's our politics and climate have gone to shit.
 Looks at these trends.
 Red blue politics, based on pre-digital tools, has increasingly blamed each other for their shared inability to improve society using digital tools.
-And without new tools, our environment is left baring the burden of gas cars, mass commuting, suburban housing, and 9-5 jobs.
-No suprise, these tools make up the red / blue ideal lifestyle of pre-digital 1950's, 1960's America.
+Forced to use pre-digital tools, our environment is left baring the burden of gas cars, mass commuting, suburban housing, and 9-5 jobs.

-Look at this trends Skywalker.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>